 Coaches who are licensed to coach will be covered by the British Orienteering Public Liability (£10m) and Professional Indemnity insurance (£5m) and able to register and run coaching activities.
-Please note that under the British Orienteering insurance policy you will only be covered while you are coaching on an area which is determined by your Coaching Qualification and your level of First Aid qualification.
+Please note that under the British Orienteering insurance policy you will only be covered while you are coaching in an area which is determined by your Coaching Qualification and your level of First Aid qualification.

-In addition to the insurance cover we will promote you as a licenced coach and are currently encouraging all parents, clubs and associations to use coaches that are licenced and up to date in their knowledge and practice.
+In addition to the insurance cover, we will promote you as a licenced coach and are currently encouraging all parents, clubs and associations to use coaches that are licenced and up to date in their knowledge and practice.

-Please contact the National office who will require evidence of the above, either paper copies or scanned copies will be acceptable and these can be sent either through the post to the address included here below:
+Please contact the National Office who will require evidence of the above, either paper copies or scanned copies will be acceptable and these can be sent either through the post to the address included here below: